box/box-dotnet-sdk-gen/docs/MetadataTemplates.md

 Finds a metadata template by searching for the ID of an instance of the template.

-This operation is performed by calling function `GetMetadataTemplates`.
+This operation is performed by calling function `GetMetadataTemplatesByInstanceId`.

 See the endpoint docs at
 [API Reference](https://developer.box.com/reference/get-metadata-templates/).

-*Currently we don't have an example for calling `GetMetadataTemplates` in integration tests*
+*Currently we don't have an example for calling `GetMetadataTemplatesByInstanceId` in integration tests*

 ### Arguments

-- queryParams `GetMetadataTemplatesQueryParamsArg`
+- queryParams `GetMetadataTemplatesByInstanceIdQueryParamsArg`
-  - Query parameters of getMetadataTemplates method
+  - Query parameters of getMetadataTemplatesByInstanceId method
-- headers `GetMetadataTemplatesHeadersArg`
+- headers `GetMetadataTemplatesByInstanceIdHeadersArg`
-  - Headers of getMetadataTemplates method
+  - Headers of getMetadataTemplatesByInstanceId method
 - cancellationToken `System.Threading.CancellationToken?`
   - Token used for request cancellation.